 A garden being nourished by the nutrients of Mr. Cubbington’s manure

 The Pandemic has Changed the World, but How Will it Change You?

 The pandemic has also barreled us into the future.
 Technology stocks have boomed as more of our world becomes digitized.
-Zoom is an accepted communication tool as an alternative to in-person meetings.
-Hybrid work structures will likely be more common.
-And telehealth proved its value.
-Products and services delivered to home became the default approach during the pandemic, and now the infrastructure has been built to make this more widely possible and cost-effective.
-These trends have accelerated the move away from high-cost, high-density areas such as San Francisco, New York and Boston.
+Zoom is an accepted communication tool as an alternative to in person meetings, hybrid work structures will likely be more common, and telehealth proved its value.
+Products and services delivered to home became the default approach during the pandemic and now the infrastructure has been built to make this more widely possible and cost-effective.
+These trends have accelerated the move away from high-cost, high-dense areas such as San Francisco, New York and Boston.

 Sh*t as Fertilizer

 A friend recently quipped that we have an opportunity to see this pandemic sh*t as fertilizer.
 He’s right.
 We can take note of how Mr. Cubbington uses his manure pellets to help a garden flourish.
 What would it look like to take the crap from the pandemic and make our lives better?

 For one, it may mean being more intentional about spending time with people you care about.
 My parents are in their 70s and some of their closest friends are spread across the country.
 They started a weekly zoom call on Sunday afternoons.
 Maybe this is a tradition that can hold post-pandemic.
 I’m sure it would enrich all of their lives.
 This is sh*t as fertilizer.